Kit-p/NoHero/README.md

 # No Hero (COMP4451 Spring 2020-2021)

 No Hero is a 2D dungeon RPG, built with [Phaser 3](https://phaser.io/) in JavaScript.
+This game is being deployed at <https://kit-p.github.io/COMP4451-NoHero/index.html>.
+Check it out!

 ## Author

 PANG, Kit ([Kit-p](https://github.com/Kit-p)) <kpangaa@connect.ust.hk>

 ## Guide

+### Play on browser (Recommended)

+Visit <https://kit-p.github.io/COMP4451-NoHero/index.html> to play this game!
+If the game does not load properly, make sure you have turned off any form of ad-blocking or tracker-blocking.

 ### How to run the game locally